qangelot/projet_Nantes/README.md

 ## Architecture

-Data folder stores all the raw data used in this data science project.
+- Data folder stores all the raw data used in this data science project.

-Package folder stores all the config and python files necessary to build the machine learning package.

-Research folder stores all the notebooks used to explore the available data files, build ETL, process the data, elaborate the best possible predictive model and analyze its results.
+- Research folder stores all the notebooks used to explore the available data files, build ETL, process the data, elaborate the best possible predictive model and analyze its results.

+- ETL folder contains the files necessary to proceed to ETL step

+- Package folder stores all the config and python files necessary to build the machine learning package.

-API folder stores all files necessary to build a functional Rest API to serve predictions of the Machine learning model in an application.
+- API folder stores all files necessary to build a functional Rest API to serve predictions of the Machine learning model in an application.